Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Materials and Methods

 \subsection{Methods}

-Qualitative analysis is used for tackling the answers.
-These are relatively short; typically only a few sentences were provided by the respondents, although also longer answers with several paragraphs are present.
-This nature of the dataset limits the scope of suitable qualitative methods; neither narratives nor discourses can be found from the answers.
-Thus, the analysis builds on two methods: qualitative content analysis and thematic analysis.
-Inductive logic is used for both.
+Qualitative analysis is used for tackling the answers to the two broad and predefined questions used in the survey about recommender systems.
+On one hand, the answers are relatively short; typically only a few sentences were provided by the respondents, although also longer answers with several paragraphs are present.
+On the other hand, there are nearly three thousand answers in total.
+This nature of the dataset limits the scope of suitable qualitative methods; neither narratives nor discourses can be found from the answers, and so forth.
+Thus, the analysis builds on three well-known methods: qualitative content analysis, thematic analysis, and grounded theory.

+Inductive logic is used for all three internally.
+However, externally, the three methods were applied sequentially: grounded theory followed the thematic analysis, which, in turn, followed the results from the qualitative content analysis.
+This type of between-method triangulation is fairly common in qualitative research~\citep{Flick04}.
+In the present context it puts the three methods into a complementary relationship; the three methods complement each others reciprocally.

-In essence, the conventional variant of the former method seeks to find latent patterns and constructs by identifying key concepts and coding categories from textual data during the analysis~\citep{Hsieh05}.
-As this method is prone to reduce to mere counting~\citep{Morgan93}, which does not align well with the rationale of qualitative analysis---given its goal of providing nuanced and thick explanations, a thematic analysis was further used as an accompanying method.
-This method is highly similar to the qualitative content analysis method.
-In essence: given the categories and counts already at hand, the answers were re-read in order to specify the key themes characterizing the dataset through clustering related answers together~\citep{Crowe15}.
-Both methods are vulnerable to the usual criticism about qualitative analysis.
+In essence, a conventional variant of qualitative content analysis seeks to find latent patterns and constructs by identifying key concepts and coding categories from textual data during the analysis~\citep{Hsieh05}.
+As this method is prone to reduce to mere counting~\citep{Morgan93}, which does not align well with the rationale of qualitative analysis---given its goal of providing nuanced and thick explanations, a thematic analysis was further used as a subsequent method.